 Think about it.
 Think about moving from one state to another, from one town to another, even from one neighborhood across town.
 Add the need to learn a new language - if you aren't multilingual already.
 Add the need to deal in a new currency and the need to learn the ins and outs of currency exchange.
 Add metric measurements.
 And a new healthcare system.
 And a new bureaucracy to navigate.

 We have moved to the Languedoc in the south of France, the largest vineyard in the world, producing one-third of all French wine and more wine than is produced in all of the United States.
 Drive down any road and signs for local wineries abound.
 In three years, we have not visited one-tenth of the tasting rooms within an hour's drive.
 Our new favorite rosé comes from a domain just down the road.
 Sweet and fresh and four euros (about $4.50) a bottle!

 Along with the wine comes the food.
 We eat seasonally, veggies and fruits from local farms as much as possible.
 Grown for taste, not for the ability to be shipped across a continent.
 Do you remember the kids licking the wallpaper in Wilder's Willie Wonka?
 "The snozzberries taste like snozzberries!"
 I say that a lot.
 And you haven't really tasted a strawberry until you've had one fresh from Fanny's farm.
-(Fanny has a stand in our market square every Wednesday and only sells her own produce.
+(Fanny has a stand in our market square every Wednesday and Saturday and only sells her own produce.
 When strawberries are in season, best stop by early or you'll miss out.)